 Jordan is one of the world's poorest countries in terms of water resources.
-Amman provides Amman is a highly motorized city.
-With 350 safely managed sanitation services and handvehicles for every 1,000 population,56 individual washing facilities with soap and water (Figure vehicles are the most popular means of 9).59 In spite of this, epidemic diseases resulting 2019 and food poisoning cases reaching 434.
+Amman provides safely managed sanitation services and handwashing facilities with soap and water (Figure 9).59 In spite of this, epidemic diseases resulting from water pollution do occur in the city, with diarrhoea cases numbering almost 53,000 in 2019 and food poisoning cases reaching 434.
 60

-Food and Drug Administration (JFDA) and the on traffic accidents issued by the country's Ministry of Health, to monitor and inspect all
+GAM has a mandate, along with the Jordan Food and Drug Administration (JFDA) and the Ministry of Health, to monitor and inspect all food being traded within the city's borders.

 Globally, road traffic causes over 90% of atmospheric air pollution exposure, which affects the health of urban populations.
 61 Given that Amman is a highly motorized city, ensuring air quality is a considerable challenge.
-It is important to have access to data on respiratory vulnerability, as children and the elderly are usage and promote the well-being of citizens. considered to be particularly sensitive to air pollution.
+It is important to have access to data on respiratory